Workshop Descriptions

 • Speakers: David Weisberger, University of Rhode Island Extension

-• Speakers: UMass Extension
+• Speakers: Genevieve Higgins, UMass Extension

-• Speakers: Ashley Fullen, Robin VanRotz
+• Speakers: Ashley Fullen (Bristol Aggie), Robin VanRotz (Norfolk Aggie)

 A career in teaching agriculture to the next generation is rewarding and life changing!
 Also, trained teachers that are qualified to teach in our agricultural high schools are in high demand!
 This workshop will cover the requirements of being an ag teacher, both full time and substitutes.
 It will also cover what a day in the life an ag teacher looks like and what aspiring teachers can expect.
 We hope this workshop will help people on the path that want to help educate our next generation of farmers, ag mechanics, veterinarians and everything in between!